 • Advanced pediatric nursing focus

-Doctorate - BSN to DNP Pediatric Health Concentration
+BSN to DNP - BSN to DNP Pediatric Health Concentration (Pediatric Primary Care Nurse Practitioner)

 University of South Florida's BSN to DNP Pediatric Health Concentration focuses specifically on Pediatric Primary Care Nurse Practitioner training.
 This program prepares registered nurses to provide comprehensive care from birth through young adulthood, with emphasis on preventive services and management of acute/chronic pediatric conditions.
 The curriculum offers part-time and full-time options with practical experience in ambulatory care settings.
 Graduates are eligible for PNCB certification.
 As a doctoral program, it requires entrance exams unless otherwise stated.